Showing posts with label driving. Show all posts

 We went to the Georgia World Congress Center to set up at the Rental Trade Show, booth number 566.

-We had to go to the yellow parking area to get a parking permit before we could unload the van and we were told that we had thirty minutes to unload the van.
+We had to go to the yellow parking area to get a parking permit before we could unload the van, and we were told we had 30 minutes to do so.

 (The GWCC is located in downtown Atlanta at 285 Andrew Young International Blvd.
 NW, it is adjacent to Centennial Olympic Park, the Georgia Dome, CNN Center, and the Philips Arena.